rpionke/hotday2019_contperf_openshift/README.md

 * A GitHub Personal Access Token
 * OpenShift command line util (oc), and logged in to your cluster
 * Git ClI & Hub CLI
-* A Dynatrace Tenant - you will need the Dynatrace Tenant ID and a Dynatrace API Token to execute the setup script.
+* A Dynatrace Tenant - you will need the Dynatrace Tenant ID, a Dynatrace API Token and Dynatrace PaaS Token to complete the setup.

 ## Instructions:
 1. Deploy the Dynattrace OneAgent Operator, as described in https://github.com/Dynatrace/dynatrace-oneagent-operator